essif-lab/framework/docs/tev2/overview/00-tev2-common-understanding.md

 # Enabling a Common Understanding in a Community

 :::danger This page is deprecated.
-The current version can be found at https://tno-terminology-design.github.io/tev2-specifications/docs/tev2/overview/tev2-common-understanding
+The current TEv2 webiste is located at https://tno-terminology-design.github.io/tev2-specifications/docs/overview/overview-tev2
 :::

 import useBaseUrl from '@docusaurus/useBaseUrl'